After the abuse, neglect, exploitation and self-neglect report is made.

 A trained Adult Protective Services (APS) case worker will respond within a specified time period depending on the severity of the case: within 24 hours for life threatening situations, within 72 hours for most neglect and non-threatening physical abuse situations, and up to seven days for most emotional abuse or financial exploitation reports.

-The case worker will contact the victim and help determine what services are most appropriate to stop the abuse, neglect, or financial exploitation.
+The case worker will contact the victim and help determine what services are most appropriate to stop the abuse, neglect, exploitation and/or self-neglect.
 Those services may include:

 - in–home or other health care;